Motion for leave to bring in a Bill (Standing Order No. 23)

 The Bill also charges the good business commission with bringing forward proposals for how the business accreditation scheme could be used to incentivise compliance with good business practice and so establish thresholds on business standards that would determine access to Government financial support and tax reliefs—thresholds that would be capable of being drawn upon by other bodies in their award of support, access or status to businesses, such as listing on the London stock exchange.

-During the covid pandemic, the Government have introduced a number of schemes to support businesses to cope financially with the downturn in the economy resulting from the lockdown and social distancing protective measures.
+During the covid pandemic, the Government have introduced a number of schemes to help businesses to cope financially with the downturn in the economy resulting from the lockdown and social distancing protective measures.
 Across the House, we have welcomed those schemes; sometimes we have argued that they have not gone far enough, but we have welcomed them in principle.
 However, concerns have been expressed across the House about the lack of conditions attached to much of that aid.

 As a result, there has been no attempt to influence the behaviour of companies—in particular their treatment of their employees.
 The behaviour of some—yes, they may be a limited some—has been unacceptable, as they have used the pandemic crisis as an excuse to implement sometimes long-held strategies of cutting wages and undermining terms and conditions of employment.
-A business accreditation scheme would be an effective basis for conditionality in the award of Government support, yes for those schemes established for the pandemic, but also in determining future Government support schemes.
+A business accreditation scheme would be an effective basis for conditionality in the award of Government support—yes, for those schemes established for the pandemic, but also in determining future Government support schemes.

 This Bill is the start of a discussion about business standards that I think we all recognise, given some of the examples that we have seen, we really need to have if we are genuinely going to build back better.
 I commend the Bill to the House.